 - Often, every phase of the project requires distinct permitting – demolition, land development, plumbing, fire protection, etc. All this might not be easy to manage.

-- It is very important to connect with the utilities like sewer and water.
+- It is essential to connect with the utilities like sewer and water.
 Consider the way you will connect.

 Lesson # 3: Develop a robust team

-If you have the right team, it will surely make the difference.
-Make sure that the team you have is capable to do the work effectively and efficiently.
-Your priority should be to build solid and long-lasting relationships with the renowned subcontractors as well as other experts.
+If you have the right team, it will surely make a difference.
+Make sure that the team you have is capable of doing the work effectively and efficiently.
+Your priority should be to build solid and long-lasting relationships with renowned subcontractors as well as other experts.

 Lesson # 4: Consider the lead times

-Lesson # 5: One of the key constituents to success is project scheduling
+Lesson # 5: One of the key constituents to success is a project schedule

 Lesson # 6: Evaluate the scope

 You should evaluate every portion of your project scope and make sure that you comprehend and resolve the recognized discrepancies.
-Moreover, it is very important to get rid of “scope creep” – little and superfluous items which creep into the design project and increase unnecessary time or cost.
+Moreover, it is vital to get rid of “scope creep” – little and superfluous items that creep into the design project and increase unnecessary time or cost.

-You might be aware of the fact that the correct way is not always the most convenient and easy way.
+You might be aware of the fact that the correct way is not always the most convenient and easy.
 The right path will sometimes test your patience and make it hard for you to achieve the project objectives.
-But you should never forget your values and take all the ethically correct decisions.
-The shortcuts may look easy but might lead to problems in future.
+But you should never forget your values and make all the ethically correct decisions.
+The shortcuts may look easy but might lead to problems in the future.

 Lesson # 8: Communication is key

 The communication lines should always be kept open, not only with the design professional or the owner but all the vendors and subcontractors should also be able to communicate with you.
-This step is very important in commercial construction that helps in creating a quality-driven and reliable outcome.
+This step is crucial in commercial construction that helps in creating a quality-driven and reliable outcome.

 Lesson # 9: Every project meeting is important

-The best way to communicate and put forward your plans for the project is arranging project meetings.
+The best way to communicate and put forward your plans for the project is by arranging project meetings.
 These meetings also bring out the issues faced by subordinates and suppliers.
 It should be made sure that the project meetings are conducted regularly.
-It is necessary to properly plan the meetings in advance and all the major players should attend them to bring out the desired results.
+It is necessary to plan the meetings properly, and all the major players should attend them to bring out the desired results.
 Some important tips which can help in bringing out the maximum from the project meetings are as follows:

-- A robust agenda for the meeting should be developed and make sure that you don’t miss any important things
+- A robust agenda for the meeting should be developed and ensure that you don’t miss any important things.

-- Everyone present at the meeting should be given the opportunity to express their thoughts and if any questions arise, they should be properly answered
+- Everyone present at the meeting should be allowed to express their thoughts, and if any questions arise, they should be properly answered.

 Lesson # 10: There are times when mother nature rules

 One factor which even the best contractor fails to predict is the weather.
-No doubt, meticulous planning is very much necessary but one thing you should have in your plans is flexibility.
-This helps in making adjustments in plans when the mother nature rules.
+No doubt, meticulous planning is necessary, but you should have flexibility in your plans.
+This helps in making adjustments in plans when mother nature rules.